adrhc/spring-kafka-streams-demo/README.md

 # Features
 - using Confluent, AVRO schema/protocol (see ksd1.avpr), Spring Boot, Kafka Streams, java 11
 - using a custom timestamp extractor to fully control payment transactions time (see CustomTimestampExtractor)
-- using grouping, time windows (Tumbling and Hopping), aggregates, transformers
+- using joins, grouping, time windows (Tumbling and Hopping), aggregates, transformers
 - *kafka extensions* (kafka sources are not modified):
     - extended Kafka DSL with a new operator for having *dynamic-grouping-windows* (see PeriodExceedsWithEnhancer)
     - extended Kafka DSL with a new operator equivalent to peek() and named tap() which also have access to headers and topic metadata